 Have you ever considered why you like burgers so much?
 Is it really the meat itself, or is it more so the crisp red onion, the seasoning, the juicy tomato, the sharp cheese or the crunchy lettuce?
 What about the ketchup, mayo or mustard so many of us drown our burgers in?
 Or the Mac sauce on a delicious Big Mac, is it that?
 Having thought about it, you can’t actually sit here and argue that the meat is the major component of a burger.
-What if there was scientific evidence that suggested that this meat was no longer considered good for you?
+What if there was scientific evidence that suggested that this meat was no longer considered to be all that good for you?

 Have you ever heard of pink slime?
 Pink sludge maybe?
 According to the online journal Omics International, pink slime is a meat based food additive composed of animal tendons and cartilage all mushed up that is treated in ammonia gas to kill bacteria.
 Ever heard of what Ammonia gas can do to humans?
 According to the New York State Department of Health, “Ammonia interacts immediately upon contact with available moisture in the skin, eyes, oral cavity, respiratory tract, and particularly mucous surfaces to form the very caustic ammonium hydroxide” (NYSDH).
 Ammonium hydroxide causes implications that lead to cellular destruction.
 “As cell proteins break down, water is extracted, resulting in an inflammatory response that causes further damage”(NYSDH).
 Basically, ammonia gas exposure + meat = ammonia hydroxide = cellular damage = further implications.
 Let me make it more clear: This stuff is NOT GOOD FOR YOU!

 Where do you find pink slime you ask?
 Burger meat.
 You may have heard that this slime is popular in low quality burger meats, in burgers from fast food chains, and in burger meats that are inorganic.
 However, according to the documentary Food Inc. pink slime is found in 70% of the burger meat produced in the USA.
-So, if you think that you’re getting away from this awful sludge by buying ground beef from your local grocery store chances are that the burger meat you are buying is no less infested with pink slime than the fast food burger meat you just had for lunch.
+So, if you think that you’re getting away from this awful sludge by buying organic grass fed ground beef from your local grocery store, chances are that the burger meat you are buying is no less infested with pink slime than the fast food burger meat you just had for lunch.
 But don’t just take my word for how horrible this stuff is for you, see it for yourself by clicking the following link for a short clip from Food Inc.

 Next time you’re at your local supermarket staring at the ground meat, pondering on whether or not you should consume loads of fat and pink sludge, I suggest you take a trip down the healthy frozen food isle.
 One of my personal favorite meat alternatives is Beyond Beef, you should give it a try.
 (You can also order Beyond Beef products online if for some reason your local grocer doesn’t carry it).
 If for some reason you don’t believe that you can receive enough protein and iron from plant based products take a look at this little chart put together by Beyond Beef: